Daniel595/Jetson_nano_face_recognition/README.md

 ## Speed

 No documented tests.
 It detects me with about ~30 FPS (one face) trained for 6 people.
-It is slowed down a lot by drawing bounding boxes and keypoints from CPU (TODO - from GPU).
+It is slowed down a lot by drawing bounding boxes and keypoints from CPU (TODO - do it from GPU).
 It still looks "fluent" at a detection of 5 persons.
 Adding more known faces will reduce the speed (because of more SVMs).

 ## TODO
 ```diff